Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Theoretical Analysis

 \subsection{Bounded resources}

 We first consider bounded resources.
 Recall that $\Sigma^*$ denotes the set of finite strings over an alphabet (or token set) $\Sigma \supseteq \{0,1\}$.
 Let $|x|$ denote the length of string $x$.

-\paragraph{Bounded language-models.} First, to consider bounded resources, To capture most modern language models, we suppose that there are constants $c, k \in \mathbb{N}$ such that the language model $L:\Sigma^c\rightarrow \Sigma^c$ generates responses of length $c$, called the \textit{context length}, to query strings of length $c$, in time $k$ (shorter strings are handled by padding).
-Note that a bounded language model cannot output a program longer than $c$, and the same is true for our seed improver $I_0(u, \sol, L)$.
+\paragraph{Bounded language-models.} First, to consider bounded resources, To capture most modern LMs, we suppose that there are constants $c, k \in \mathbb{N}$ such that the LM $L:\Sigma^c\rightarrow \Sigma^c$ generates responses of length $c$, called the \textit{context length}, to query strings of length $c$, in time $k$ (shorter strings are handled by padding).
+Note that a bounded LM cannot output a program longer than $c$, and the same is true for our seed improver $I_0(u, \sol, L)$.
 Interestingly, however, other improvers \textit{can} output meaningful programs longer than $c$ by making more than one call to $L$.

 \paragraph{Bounded-runtime programs.} Programs are represented by finite strings $\in \Sigma^*$ in a fixed (Turing-complete) programming language.
 For simplicity of analysis we assume programs operate serially in steps.
 Every string $\pi$ can be considered as a program and we write $\pi(\cdot)\in \Sigma^*$ to denote its output (always a string) on one or more inputs.
 We assume the inputs can either be strings (which can encode numbers, text, programs, or arbitrary types of objects) or black-box (possibly randomized) functions.
 We assume that programs can call the following special black-box functions: \begin{itemize}[leftmargin=0.5cm] \item A clock function that, in unit time, returns the integer number of steps computed by the current program thus far and can therefore determine the duration of black-box function call. \item A random bit function that returns a uniformly random bit in $\{0,1\}$ on each invocation, also running in unit time.
 We assume a fixed runtime bound $b_\text{run}$ on all programs being run to avoid long-running or infinite computations.
 We assume that there is a special string $\bot \in \Sigma^*$ where $\pi(x)$ indicates a program failure, which may be a timeout, or $\pi$ not encoding a valid program (i.e., a syntax error), or a runtime error on its input. \item A sandbox function that runs a given program or black-box function with a parameter indicating a timeout number of steps. \end{itemize}